diegoiast/lsp-client-demo-qt/README.md

-# LSP cliet demo for Qt
+# LSP client demo for Qt

 This repo shows how to use [LSP framework](https://github.com/leon-bckl/lsp-framework) to connect your application to an LSP server (like clangd).